epfml/disco/server/README.md

 npm ci
 ```

+This server also requires the [discojs](../discojs/README.md) package.
+Make sure `discojs` is *built* before proceeding to the next steps.

 ### Running the server locally

 From this folder, you can run the server on localhost:8080 with `npm run dev`.
 This runs via the `nodemon` package, so it automatically restarts the process after changes.